prim011/CPP-Examples/blockchain/README.md

 	}
 `

+Finally here is a snapshot of the program outcome

 ## The use of the Binary tree and the Linked list in a template format

 It makes it easy to reuse the work done in other exercises for this specific example.
 The format to accept any type of node structure makes the extension to the abstract class very easy.
 The user can define the node completely independently at run time.
 The only constraint is related to the implicit need for the _index_ field to satisfy some order, typically with the overload of the '< > = ' operators.
 This index is typically different from the serial number of the users, as the index is a control field for the binary tree and the serial number can be used for checking the user identity, instead.